 Glenn is a sixth-generation Texan who grew up farming land that has been in his family since the mid-1800s.
 He’s a 1993 graduate of Texas A&M University and earned his law degree at St. Mary’s University.
 Glenn has served in the Texas Legislature, where he worked on issues including public education, transportation, tax reform, government transparency, Second Amendment rights, water issues and tort reform.

-As comptroller, Glenn is chief finance officer for the world’s 10th-largest economy.
+As comptroller, Glenn is chief finance officer for the world’s ninth-largest economy.
 He has emerged as a passionate advocate for conservative financial management and government transparency who has focused on creating a more efficient and customer oriented agency.
 He founded the state’s Transparency Stars program, pushed for smarter ways of investing our rainy day fund to protect it for future generations, and guided the formation of the nation’s first ever state-administered precious metals depository.

 His upbringing taught him the core values of hard work, honesty and integrity — the same values he and his wife Dara work to instill in their three young children, Claire, Julia and Jonah.
 Hegar’s most important title throughout his years of service is the one closest to home: Dad!

 In 2015, the Texas Legislature passed House Bill 855, which requires state agencies to publish a list of the three most commonly used Web browsers on their websites.
 The Texas Comptroller’s most commonly used Web browsers are Google Chrome, Microsoft Internet Explorer and Apple Safari.